-- Seek guidance from the country's focal points - Follow the Manual für project formulation, esp. for problem analysis, logical framework, stakeholders, budget and sustainability - Carry out in depth analysis of all parties affected by the project, either positively and negatively. - Consider gender issues that promote women's participation in the project and indigenous groups - Revised proposals: Pay attention to recommendations of the EP - Make use of searchable data tool "Project Search"
+- Seek guidance from the country's focal points - Follow the Manual for project formulation, esp. for problem analysis, logical framework, stakeholders, budget and sustainability - Carry out in depth analysis of all parties affected by the project, either positively and negatively. - Provide an equitable balance between ITTO and counterpart funding - Revised proposals: Pay attention to recommendations of the EP - Make use of searchable data tool "Project Search"